AlexProgrammerDE/PistonMOTD/README.md

-# BungeeStatus
+# PistonMOTD
-A plugin for editing the playercount tooltip.
+Best MOTD plugin with bungee, spigot and paper support!